Sarasota police officers kneel with protesters

 SARASOTA, Fla.
 (WWSB) - During a peaceful protest in downtown Sarasota Tuesday evening, two police officers took a moment to kneel alongside protesters.

-The photo, posted to the Sarasota Police Department Facebook page shows Deputy Chief Robinson and Captain Konstantopoulos kneeling with community members during a peaceful protest outside of police headquarters.
+The Sarasota Police Department posted a photo to their Facebook page.
+Deputy Chief Robinson and Captain Konstantopoulos knelt with community members during a peaceful protest outside of police headquarters.

+Before kneeling, Robinson took a moment to speak to those in attendance.

 Overall, police say those marching have been peacefully demonstrating.
 There will be more demonstrations throughout the day in the Suncoast.